hippylib/hippylib.github.io/src/research.md

 - Inversion for material properties of cardiac tissue

 - Inference, prediction and optimization under uncertainty for turbulent combustion

-- Inference of constitutive laws in mechanics of nano-scale filaments

 ## Selected publications